Research Paper Basics

 - Microsoft Word (online version): Click "Insert" menu and choose "Page Break" (on the left).

 - Type the title.
 At the top of the new page type Works Cited and center it.
-(By the way, all the word processors have a slick, one-click way to center things.
+(All word processors have a slick, one-click way to center things.
 If you are still hitting the "Tab" key or the spacebar a lot and eyeballing it, you need to learn this little trick.)
-By the way, if you type "Works Cited" and center it, the next paragraph will be centered too, so you have to change the formatting back to "Left."
+If you type "Works Cited" and center it, the next paragraph will be centered too, so you have to change the alignment back to "Left" before you type the individual items.

 - Format the hanging indent.
-It's probably easiest to do them all at once, so type all your Works Cited entries, then:
+It's probably easiest to do them all at once, so type all your Works Cited entries, highlight them, then:

 Noodletools messes up